nutteloost/todo-swipe-card/README.md

 A specialized swipe card for todo lists in Home Assistant with custom styling.

+> **Important**: This card requires [card-mod](https://github.com/thomasloven/lovelace-card-mod) to be installed and working properly.
+Make sure to install card-mod from HACS before using Todo Swipe Card.

 <img src="https://raw.githubusercontent.com/nutteloost/todo-swipe-card/main/images/todo-swipe-card-example.gif" width="400" alt="Example">

 Todo Swipe Card is a customizable container card for Home Assistant specifically designed for to-do lists.
 It allows you to place multiple to-do lists in a single space and navigate between them with intuitive swipe gestures.
 The card features built-in styling for a clean, modern look and optimizes dashboard space by grouping related to-do lists together.
 With mobile-friendly touch and mouse navigation, pagination indicators, adjustable card spacing, and customizable background images, Todo Swipe Card enhances both functionality and user experience with minimal configuration.